corentinbeaulieu/benchy-zig/README.md

 # Benchy

-Automated benching tool written in zig.
+Simple benching tool written in zig.
 The first goal of this project is to learn a bit more about zig.
 The application runs commands given in a configuration file multiple times and gives metrics on the execution time.

 It is thought to compare different version of a given program.